revellved/HTB/StartingPoint/meow/README.md

     <summary>
         <h4>SUBMIT FLAG: Submit root flag</h4>
     </summary>
-    <b>To receive the flag you need to connect via telnet to the IP address that you receive when you spawn the machine.<b>
+    <b allign="center">To receive the flag you need to connect via telnet to the IP address that you receive when you spawn the machine.<b>
 </details>

 <br><br>